wicker/wicker.github.io/travels/index.md

 		{% endif %}

 		<div class="value-props row" style="margin-top: 20px;">
-			<h4>{{ thisyear }}</h4>
+			<h4><a id="{{thisyear}}" style="color: #000;">{{ thisyear }}</a></h4>
 			{% if thisyear == '2005' %}
-				NAS Pensacola, Cherry Point, and on to Yuma.
+				I enlisted in the Marine Corps in 2004 as an avionics technician and arrived in Yuma, Arizona, in the summer of 2005.
+My squadron supported the AV-8B Harrier jump jets.
+I'd been in Civil Air Patrol and learned to fly as a teenager, and upon arriving I called up the local EAA chapter and started going to meetings with these guys that flew and built their own airplanes.
 				{% elsif thisyear == '2006' %}
-				Went to Iraq in February through September, working hazmat at Al Asad.
-I got back and went on a huge Amtrak trip.
-			{% elsif thisyear == '2007' %}
+				I deployed to Iraq in February through September, working in avionics and hazmat at Al Asad.
+I got back, bought a truck with cash, and took a thirty-day leave by traveling in a big loop by Amtrak and Via through the US and Canada.				  {% elsif thisyear == '2007' %}
-				In the spring, I finished up my Certificate of Aviation Maintenance Technology, with the hopes that I'd be able to get an Airframes & Powerplant certification.
-I made it to Oshkosh with Jason's family and then deployed in the winter on the USS Tarawa.
+				I was exploring Arizona, hanging out with the EAA guys and the local El Centro Ninety-Nines, flying and occasionally helping turn a wrench, and in the spring I finished up my Certificate of Aviation Maintenance Technology from Embry Riddle with the hopes that I'd be able to get an Airframes & Powerplant certification.
+I went to the big Oshkosh airshow with a friend and then deployed in the winter on the USS Tarawa for seven months.
 			{% elsif thisyear == '2008' %}
-				I spent the first six months on the USS Tarawa.
-When I got home, I rented a room from LeeAnne to stay out of the barracks, went to Oshkosh, and worked on my degree.
-I worked night crew.
+			  The first six months were spent at sea aboard the USS Tarawa as an avionics technician and quality inspector.
+When I got home, I rented a room off-base and buckled down on an engineering technology degree.
 			{% elsif thisyear == '2009' %}
-				Ended up having ankle surgery in California, then graduated from Old Dominion University with a Bachelor's in Engineering Technology, with a minor in Engineering Management.
-In July, I got out of the Marine Corps, left the cats with LeeAnne, and went off to Europe for three months.
-I met Tori in Coventry and realized how mentally ill she was.
-I went on through Paris to Switzerland, then from there to Istanbul by train, then up to Sweden by train.
-I hiked eight days on the Kungsleden.
+				I worked night crew and finished up my degree before I got out of the Marines, graduating in May from Old Dominion University with a Bachelor's in Engineering Technology and a minor in Engineering Management.
+When I got out, I took off to backpack around Europe for three months.
+I made my way from London to Switzerland, then on by train to Istanbul and back via Samos and Athens.
+I took the train up to Sweden and Norway, hiked from Abisko to Nikkaluokta on the Kungsleden, and headed home once I ran out of backpacking money.
 			{% elsif thisyear == '2010' %}
-				I started classes at Portland State.
-What a fucking nightmare of a place.
+				Back home, I found an apartment in Goose Hollow and started post-bac, pre-grad engineering classes at Portland State.
+I started out doing the systems administrator course with the Computer Action Team and learned a ton about how Linux and systems actually work. <br /><br />
+				I tried to keep up with the airplane flying and building, but there was really no way with the financial and time stress of grad school.
+I took four weeks between the summer and fall terms to road trip all over the western states, and to visit Yuma to see my friends.
 			{% elsif thisyear == '2011' %}
-				Doing stuff with Portland State Aerospace Society, getting the innovation grant and getting a proper Eagle license.
-Making the GPS board v1.
-Working with the Autonomous Vehicles Team and building the quadcopter.
-Met Bart Massey.
+				This is the year I found the Portland State Aerospace Society.
+They pushed me to take on projects I felt were out of my reach, and mostly I did OK.
+I got an innovation grant and started learning proper printed circuit board design of mixed analog/digital designs.
+I met a particular professor and started working in his Open Technology lab.
 			{% elsif thisyear == '2012' %}
-				Started working in Bart's lab and then was a TA for him.
-I changed my name to Jenner Ellis Hanni, got the last surgeries I'll get, and switched the gender marker on my driver's license and birth certificate.
-Went to see Eric in winter and it was really not a good visit.
+				I worked as a Teaching Assistant and interned at Boeing Insitu, which makes drones in Hood River.
+I did some work with the Autonomus Vehicles Team at Portland State and kept building stuff.
+I spent Christmas in Switzerland with family and was able to see my grandpa one last time before he passed.
+<br /><br />In the gap between the summer and fall terms, I hiked on the Pacific Crest Trail between Willamette Pass and McKenzie Pass through the Three Sisters Wilderness.
+I met a lady there who was 78 and had hiked the PCT from Mexico; she was way better at hiking than me.
 			{% elsif thisyear == '2013' %}
-				Got hired at Max-Viz, bought my huse in Newberg, and graduated grad school with a Master's in Electrical and Computer Engineering from Portland State.
+				I got my first proper design engineer job while finishing up grad school by getting hired at Astronics Max-Viz, a company making Enhanced Vision Systems for small commercial aircraft to see at night, and through smoke and fog.
+I bought a house in a small town outside of Portland and graduated in summer from Portland State with a Master's in Electrical and Computer Engineering.
 			{% elsif thisyear == '2014' %}
-				Working at Max-Viz.
-Not sure where this year went.
-Went to a meditation retreat the end of the year.
+				I spent the year starting to take independent consulting jobs for small hardware prototype designs.
+I got wrapped up in work and did less hiking than I would have liked; in the winer, I attended an insight meditation retreat that was really cool, and kickstarted my interest in how my mind actually works.
 			{% elsif thisyear == '2015' %}
-				I did the ADF Dedicant Program and that helped give me confidence to do my own thing.
-Kept on doing the insight meditation and blew up some fundamental issues with my world.
-Relieved a lot of suffering, at least.
-Started blacksmithing and doing the archery.
-Figured out a lot of things related to meds, effects, scheduling, and what things really feel like.
+				I never really slowed down after grad school and hadn't figured out how to manage the work/life balance, so I hit a rough patch of burnout in the spring.
+I finished up the project through first article and then moved on from my aircraft camera job about halfway through the year, joining the support team full time as a remote worker at OSH Park.
+				<br /><br />I had excellent timing without knowing it.
+In July I was invited as a last-minute addition to a fourteen-day Grand Canyon paddle-rafting trip.
+I met a lot of great people and came back energized.
+I spent the rest of the year working, hiking, kayaking, and building personal projects.
 			{% elsif thisyear == '2016' %}
-				This is the year I want to weave together everything into one narrative, instead of several, and make peace with how I feel about life so far.
-I'm going to try and get my consulting business off the ground, and to find the magic in the world again.
-And get better at syncing up with the stream.
-There's a lot I regret about how I felt, was treated, experienced the world, and the relationships with people.
-I want to have better experiences this year.
-This is the year I get back to 150 lbs and get fit with my 1BWxbench, 2BWxsquat, 3xBW dead, and sub-25 minute 3-mile.
 			{% endif %}
 			{% assign firstyear = false %}
 		</div>